nwplus/self-learning-resources/2-beginner/command-line-windows.md

 | [cURL](https://chocolatey.org/packages/curl) | `choco install curl` | A command line interface for interacting with APIs.
 More on this in the intermediate section! |
 | [GNU make](https://chocolatey.org/packages/make) | `choco install make` | A replacement for Linux's [make](https://opensource.com/article/18/8/what-how-makefile), allowing you to use a given makefile. |

+<h3>A <span style="text-decoration: line-through;">birthday</span> bash</h3>

+Once you've installed Git on a Windows device, you also get access to git bash.
+There are other "bashes" (for example, through [Cygwin](https://cygwin.com/index.html) or through [WSL](https://docs.microsoft.com/en-us/windows/wsl/about), which aren't covered here), but since we already know so much about PowerShell, git bash is more than sufficient.

+Open git bash by searching "bash" in the Windows search bar and hitting enter.

 ## The path

 After a while of using the command line, you'll start to notice we can almost "add" commands to it by installing certain applications.
 For example, if you install Python, a popular programming language, on your computer, you'll then be able to type `python` into your terminal, and your terminal won't throw an error.
 What gives?